austoonz/powershell-core-simple-websockets-chat-app/README.md

 # PowerShell Core Port of simple-websockets-chat-app

 This is a PowerShell Core port of the [simple-websockets-chat-app](https://github.com/aws-samples/simple-websockets-chat-app) sample for AWS Lambda.
-For more information [Announcing WebSocket APIs in Amazon API Gateway](https://aws.amazon.com/blogs/compute/announcing-websocket-apis-in-amazon-api-gateway/) blog post.
+For more information see the [Announcing WebSocket APIs in Amazon API Gateway](https://aws.amazon.com/blogs/compute/announcing-websocket-apis-in-amazon-api-gateway/) blog post.

 ## Deploy